ivrit/IAHLT-HTB-GUIDELINES/Dependnecy relations in detail.md

 לימדתי את משה את הלימוד  -  halimud is cognate, and is obl:npmod, so moshe is obj. npmod,obj

 These constructs are quite peculiar to Hebrew (and other languages) and behave a bit differently than regular objects, more of an echo or emphasis to the subject, i.e. they should not be treated as true objects, as conflicting with regular syntax theory that two direct objects are impossible.
-Further discussion is here.
+Further discussion is here - https://github.com/UniversalDependencies/docs/issues/832.

 For guidelines for distinguishing obj, obl:npmod from plain obj, iobj, see obl:npmod section.